MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Trap.md

 - Silence the error, but continue execution of the script or function containing the `Trap` by using `Continue` in the `Trap` statement.

-`Trap` statements can also be more complex.
 The statement list of the `Trap` can include multiple conditions or function calls.
 A `Trap` can write logs, test conditions, or even run another program.

 ### Syntax